emarmolsanchez/eMIRNA/README.md

 Once the module has run, users can optionally perform an additional filter on generated FASTA pre-miRNA candidates according to their secondary folding structural stability by using the eMIRNA.Structural.Pvalue module.

-Users are encouraged to perform a pre-filtering process of the collapsed FASTA file to retain sequences between 18-25 nucleotides in length, corresponding to the average length of mature miRNAs, as well as based on secondary folding structure.
 The eMIRNA.Filter module could be used for this purpose.
 Subsequently, users must process these sequences with the eMIRNA.Features module, in order to obtain a Feature matrix representing those candidate sequences that will then be subjected to classification.

 We recommend using the motif corrected FASTA files for subsequent steps, taking into consideration that not all miRNAs would be processed following motif detection and thus some novel candidates may be missed.
 On the contrary, a much less accurate positioning for pre-miRNA candidates will be estimated and fewer successfully detected novel miRNA candidates should be expected.